What is diabulimia?

 - Or, manipulating the insulin itself to render it inactive.

-Any of these actions can result in hyperglycemia (high blood glucose levels) and glucose excretion in the urine, which causes weight loss.
+Health risks of diabulimia can include hyperglycemia (high blood glucose levels) and glucose excretion in the urine, which causes weight loss.
 In a sense, calories are “purged” this way, hence the term diabulimia.

 Diagnosis among type 1 diabetics can be difficult